LGBTQ rights in Saint Vincent and the Grenadines: Living conditions

-LGBT life in Saint Vincent and the Grenadines is invisible and stigmatised.
-There are no associations or organisations dedicated to LGBT people, nor any sort of helpline or help centre for LGBT youth.
+LGBTQ life in Saint Vincent and the Grenadines is invisible and stigmatised.
+There are no associations or organisations dedicated to LGBTQ people, nor any sort of helpline or help centre for LGBTQ youth.

 In September 2011, a same-sex couple went public with their relationship, writing a short article in the Vinci Kallaloo, entitled "Introduction: Not Easy Being Gay in St. Vincent and the Grenadines".
 The article received unprecedented attention, with over 3,400 hits in less than a day and over 50 comments, the third-highest of any article for the newspaper at the time.
 Several of the comments involved violent murderous threats (Saint Vincent and the Grenadines has one of the highest homicide rates in the world).

 In 2011, three lecturers at the St. Vincent and the Grenadines Community College were the victims of an orchestrated scheme by the college's director, who accused them of having "homosexual tendencies".
 A posting in the Vinci Kallaloo accuses the director of starting the rumour in an effort to fire the lecturers and rid the college of any partisan opponents, as the lecturers were either supporters of the opposition New Democratic Party or had not expressed any particular political position.